modstudio/carpal-tunnel-center/content/about/_index.md

 ---
-title: "About Our Clinic"
+title: About Our Clinic
-description: "This is meta description."
+description: >-
+  The Carpal Tunnel Center specializes in single-port endoscopic carpal tunnel release.
+Personalized care by our team of experts ensures that you are in good hands.
-background: "assets/images/about-background.jpg"
+background: assets/images/about-background.jpg
-images:
-- assets/images/carpal-tunnel-center.jpg
 ---